 The purpose of this lecture is to give a brief overview of new aspects of OT biology related to reproductive functions.
 In particular, OT has been demonstrated to be synthetized and to act within peripheral reproductive organs in both females and males.
 OT also exerts neuroendocrine effects on the anterior pituitary and is a neuroactive substance within the central nervous system.

 PERIPHERAL SYNTHESIS AND EFFECTS

-Athough OT has a strong pharmaceutical potential, its physiological role in normal labor has always been equivocal.
+Athough OT has a strong pharmaceutical potential, its physiological role in normal labor has long been equivocal.
 Indeed, circulating OT is not essential for the initiation or maintenance of labor.
 There is no evidence that a rise of plasmatic OT actually precedes the onset of labor.
-Administration of OT antiserum suppresses lactation but does not affect parturition.
-Moreover, normal parturition has been observed in rats and human in the absence of plasmatic OT in cases of experimental or clinical pituitary gland disfunction.
+Administration of OT antiserum does not affect parturition.
+Moreover, normal parturition can be observed in rats and human in the absence of plasmatic OT in cases of experimental or clinical pituitary gland disfunction.